 Fruit and yogurt parfaits make an easy breakfast, a quick snack, and even compliment lunch.
+No wonder why Starbucks' yogurt parfaits are so popular!
 It definitely helps that they are so pretty, so easy, and very well balanced!

 You can make it fun for your kids by setting out various toppings and letting them create their own parfait.
 My youngest enjoyed doing that just this morning!